πŸ§‘β€πŸ’» Structure From Motion

 Chapter 2: Installing the software

-There is various software available for doing Structure from Motion.
-The most famous one is Agisoft's Metashape.
-Other possibilities exist as well and depending on your choice, you need to install all necessary software.
+There is a variety of software available for doing Structure from Motion.
+The best known is Agisoft's Metashape.
+There are other options, and depending on your choice, you will need to install all the necessary software.

 πŸ“– Estimated reading time: 1 minute